Book Summary of Ulysses by James Joyce

 Episode 4: Calypso

-Leopold Bloom, a Jewish advertising canvasser, is introduced in his home on Eccles Street.
-He prepares breakfast for his wife, Molly, who is planning an affair with Blazes Boylan.
-Bloom’s curiosity about life and human nature contrasts with Stephen’s introspection.
-Bloom’s journey begins as he sets out into Dublin.
+Leopold Bloom, a Jewish advertisement canvasser, arrives to his family at Eccles Street.
+He cooks meals for his wife, Molly, who’s planning an affair with Blazes Boylan.
+Bloom’s fascination with the human condition and life itself is in contrast to Stephen’s solitary thoughts.
+Bloom’s story begins as Bloom sets off for Dublin.

 Episode 5: Lotus Eaters